henryisaway/Salette/README.md

 ## Features

-- **High Performance**: Optimized for fast rendering and efficient resource management.
+- **Lightweight**: Good for fast rendering and efficient resource management.
 - **Flexible API**: A high-level Lua interface allows for easier scripting and rapid iteration.
 - **Mod-Friendly Architecture**: Designed to facilitate modding in games, ensuring ease of use for both developers and end-users.
 - **Multi-Platform Support**: Initially implemented on OpenGL, with plans for support across multiple graphical APIs.